Learn how to operate Kandji inside terminal.app.

 sudo kandji update

-Checks for a new agent version and installs immediately if found.
+Checks for a new agent version and installs it immediately if found.

 The agent checks for updates automatically twice each hour.